List of Top 10 Sectoral Mutual Funds in India to Invest for 2025

 For optimal results in sectoral mutual funds, it’s better to invest when the sectoral up-cycle is commencing.
 The strategy is to make purchases at the beginning of the cycle and exercise patience.

-Here are the top sectoral mutual funds based on their 3-year average annual rolling returns:
+Here are the top sectoral mutual funds:

 1. Quant Infrastructure Fund

-2. ICICI Pru Infrastructure Fund
+5. ICICI Pru Infrastructure Fund

-Note: The data on this list has been derived on 11th July, 2024.
+Note: The data on this list has been derived on 24th November, 2024.

 Index funds and sectoral funds cater to distinct investment objectives and risk preferences.
 If you prioritise a targeted industry or possess a higher risk appetite, sectoral funds may align better with your goals.
 On the other hand, if you seek broad market exposure and prefer lower fees, index funds can be a more suitable choice.